-The Lord is the primary actor in worship, and the people, the main instrument of praise.
-The function of choir, praise band, brass, bells, and organ is to encourage and support congregational participation.
-The sanctuary acts as a sound chamber in blending the main instrument of praise the voices of those worshipping.
-Worship leaders are not actors in the center spotlight but prompters for the congregation.
-When concerning worship space, the designated space, fixtures, colors, light, furnishings, art and instruments should all give the sense that God is present in the worship place.
+The Lord is the primary actor in worship, and the people are the main instrument of praise.
+All our musical offerings, choir, brass, bells, and organ, (not to forget new groups that may arise), encourage and support us in singing the new song of the Gospel.
+The sanctuary acts as a sound chamber in blending the main instrument of praise: the voices of those the Holy Spirit has gathered.
+The pastor, musicians, worship leaders, elders, readers are not actors in the center spotlight but servants who aid in the proclamation of Christ.
+Everything in our sanctuary, from the fixtures, colors, light, and furnishings, to the art and instruments, should all give the sense that God is present in the worship place.

-As Lutherans, we believe that the Spirit of God has been present in and has guided the Church through the ages.
+As Lutherans, we believe that the Holy Spirit has been present in and has guided the Church through the ages.
 We are heirs of a rich tradition in liturgy, the order of which was formulated in the early centuries of the church.
 In the liturgy, God comes to us in two parts, Word and Sacrament; and we respond in five parts, Kyrie, Gloria In Excelsis, Creed, Sanctus and Agnus Dei.
-The "2 + 5" liturgical outline can be found in LSB Setting Five.
 Within this format, we also include hymns and prayers as Scripture encourages: "Speak to one another with psalms, hymns and spiritual songs.
 Sing and make music in your heart to the Lord."
 (Ephesians 5:19, NIV).

 The Church Year cycle, with its schedule of readings, brings us the life of Christ in a systematic fashion every year from Advent to Pentecost.
 It also brings us the life of the Christian Church with the same regularity in the Sundays from Trinity through the end of the Church year (at about Thanksgiving).
 This schedule insures that the pastor will not preach his "agenda" as the texts choose him, not the other way around.